swilliams11/edgemicro-decorator/README.md

 ```

 ## 12. Deploy to CF and enable Diego
-Make sure your CF target is set and then push the spring_hello application.
-At this point when you deploy to CF, the application is deployed to the DEA architecture.
-Therefore, you must enable diego for the app for the app to run on the diego architecture.
+Make sure your CF target is set (completed in step 7) and then push the spring_hello application.
+At this point when you deploy to CF, the application is deployed to the DEA (Droplet Execution Agent) architecture.
+Therefore, you must enable Diego for the app to run on the diego architecture.
 If you don't enable it then the meta-buildpack does not get applied (need to troubleshoot why).

 ```
 cf target -o "orgname" -s "myspace"